Skip to main content

 Required properties

 Entity properties are by default considered as required, and as such, they will be validated on both type level and runtime level.
-To make a property nullable, we need to mark this both at type level and at metadata level (unless we are using ts-morph for metadata reflection):
+To make a property nullable, you need to mark this both at type level and at metadata level (unless you are using ts-morph for metadata reflection):

 @Property({ nullable: true })